ssfsx17/sky-islands/core.md

 Rating 1 - **Siegebreaker I** - You can use five feet of your remaining horizontal movement upon entering a Rampart Aura.
 When starting your movement within a Rampart Aura and travelling entirely within the aura, you can move a maximum of ten feet.

+- Mapless: Negates Rampart Aura I for yourself.

 Rating 20 - **Siegebreaker II** - Supercedes Siegebreaker I. You can use ten feet of your remaining horizontal movement upon entering a Rampart Aura.
 When starting your movement within a Rampart Aura and travelling entirely within the aura, you can move a maximum of fifteen feet.

+- Mapless: Negates Rampart Aura II for yourself.

 Rating 40 - **Siegebreaker III** - Supercedes Siegebreaker I and II.
 You can use fifteen feet of your remaining horizontal movement upon entering a Rampart Aura.
 When starting your movement within a Rampart Aura and travelling entirely within the aura, you can move a maximum of twenty feet.

+- Mapless: Negates Rampart Aura III for yourself.

 Rating 60 - **Siegebreaker IV** - Supercedes Siegebreaker I, II, and III.
 You can use twenty feet of your remaining horizontal movement upon entering a Rampart Aura.
 When starting your movement within a Rampart Aura and travelling entirely within the aura, you can move a maximum of twenty five feet.

+- Mapless: Negates Rampart Aura IV for yourself.

 ### Spear Wall

 Rating 1 - **Spear Wall I** - This technique is in effect when you are side-to-side with at least one other ally who also has Spear Wall I and is equipped with a reach weapon.
 You automatically attack enemies who move into the second 5-foot square to your front.

+- Mapless: Can trigger against one enemy moving into the front row, per round.

 Rating 20 - **Spear Wall II** - Supercedes Spear Wall I if you are linked with an ally who also has Spear Wall II and is equipped with a reach weapon.
 You automatically attack enemies who move into both of the 5-foot squares to your front.
 Your Physical Evasion is increased by 1/4th of your Power Level against enemies in the two 5-foot squares to your front.

+- Mapless: Can trigger against one enemy moving into the front row, or second row, per round.

 Rating 40 - **Spear Wall III** - Supercedes Spear Wall I and II if you are linked with an ally who also has Spear Wall III and is equipped with a reach weapon.
 You automatically attack enemies who move into both of the 5-foot squares to your front.
 Your Physical Evasion is increased by 1/2 of your Power Level against enemies in the two 5-foot squares to your front.